East Germany men's national ice hockey team

 The team competed in many international competitions, including several in which they competed with the top teams for medals, but won only the European Championship bronze medal in 1966 in Yugoslavia.
 The only time they competed in the Olympics was in Grenoble in 1968.
 They scored 13 goals in 7 games, but didn't win any games leaving them with no points in the standings.
 From that point on the team refused to participate in Olympic ice hockey, but participated in other tournaments where they continued to play poorly.
 The team ceased playing in 1990, just before the German reunification.

-What would become the team's final game was played on 8 April 1990 in Megève during the B Group of the World Championship, and was lost to Team Austria, 2-3.
+What would become the team's final game was played on 8 April 1990 in Megève during the B Group of the World Championship, and was lost to Austria, 2-3.
 In October 1990, Germany was re-unified.